jina-ai/jina/docs/fundamentals/flow/add-executors.md

 ```

-- If you want to chain more than one floating Executor, you need to add both with the floating flag, and explicitly specify the `needs` argument.
+- **Chaining floating Executors**: If you want to chain more than one floating Executor, you need to add all of them with the `floating` flag, and explicitly specify the `needs` argument.

 ```python
 from jina import Flow